N35N0M/pully/README.md

     - The message timestamp of the original slack message per pr (not considered sensitive.
 You cant do anything with this timestamp without read/write permission to the slack channel, and you need to know the slack channel)
     - Any provided github usernames
     - (Optional): The first name and the slack ID of github authors. **This will only be part of the state if committed to the state in step 5**
-5. Commit the initial `pullystate.json` to the `pully-persistent-state-do-not-use-for-coding`, where you specify optional information about the authors.
+5. (Optional, omitting this will lead to github usernames being posted) Commit the initial `pullystate.json` to the `pully-persistent-state-do-not-use-for-coding`, where you specify optional information about the authors.
 If you do not wish to share this information, the only effect is that the slack message wont @-mention requested reviewers, and we will use github usernames instead of first names when reporting approvals and change requests.
 ```
 {
   "known_authors": [